yuvallb/CaSTLe/README.md

   * Xgboost: eXtreme Gradient Boosting (Chen et al. , 2017) is used for building the classification model itself.
   * Igraph (Csardi & Nepusz, 2006) is used for calculating mutual information.

+See some useful questions and answers in the "issues" section, feel free to open an issue for any question, clarification or concern.